MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     What's the expense limit for a hotel stay?
     ```

-    The reponse should be based on the information in the knowledge source you uploaded, and include a citation reference.
+    The response should be based on the information in the knowledge source you uploaded, and include a citation reference.

     ![Screenshot of the test pane with a citation from a knowldge source.](media/test-knowledge.png)